qouteall/immptl/docs/wiki/Portal-Attributes.md

 ### Portal Animation

-All portals by default will change smoothly when you use `/portal` commands to change the portal's attributes.
+All portals by default will change smoothly when you use `/portal` commands to change the portal's attributes (except for the global portals).

 Following things can be animated: